lint-staged/lint-staged/README.md

 #### ESLint < 7

-Based on the discussion from https://github.com/eslint/eslint/issues/9977 , it was decided that using [the outlined script ](https://github.com/eslint/eslint/issues/9977#issuecomment-406420893)is the best route to fix this.
+Based on the discussion from [this issue](https://github.com/eslint/eslint/issues/9977), it was decided that using [the outlined script ](https://github.com/eslint/eslint/issues/9977#issuecomment-406420893)is the best route to fix this.

 So you can setup a `.lintstagedrc.js` config file to do this: